All Products

 Throughput

-For an ESSD AutoPL disk, second-level monitoring displays the baseline and pre-provisioned throughput metrics.
-For more information about ESSD AutoPL disks, see ESSD AutoPL disks.
+For ESSD AutoPL disks, second-level monitoring also displays baseline and pre-provisioned throughput.
+See ESSD AutoPL disks.

 IOPS

-The number of input/output operations per second (IOPS) processed by the disk.
-This metric indicates the ability of the block storage to handle read and write operations.
-Follow this metric if you deploy transaction-intensive applications.
+The number of I/O operations per second (IOPS) processed by the disk.
+Monitor this metric for transaction-intensive applications.

-For an ESSD AutoPL disk, second-level monitoring displays the baseline and pre-provisioned IOPS metrics.
-For more information about ESSD AutoPL disks, see ESSD AutoPL disks.
+For ESSD AutoPL disks, second-level monitoring also displays baseline and pre-provisioned IOPS.
+See ESSD AutoPL disks.

 Average I/O size (read/write)